-6.a.
-Frederick University and to commend the manner in which the evaluation visit was conducted.
+6.a The EEC records its appreciation of the welcome it received from the staff of Frederick University and to commend the manner in which the evaluation visit was conducted.
 Members of the EEC would like to formally acknowledge the quality of the engagement from the entire Frederick University community and of the time taken to prepare and present us with extensive information on the new programme, and to address our questions.

-The committee finds that proposed MA in Educational Administration and Leadership is worthy of support and recommends that it be approved.
+The committee finds that proposed MEd in Curriculum and Instruction is worthy of support and recommends that it be approved.
 The programme draws on a range of research and teaching expertise within the School of Education and Social Sciences and is designed in such a manner as to provide prospective students with an in-depth postgraduate engagement with a wide range of challenging and interesting subject specialisms.
 The focus of the programme on both the application of theory to practice and the provision of high-quality teaching and research experiences in contextually appropriate areas of study is to be particularly welcomed.